mghasemi/pyProximation/doc/hilbert.rst

 Let `X` be a topological space and :math:`\mu` be a finite Borel measure on `X`.
 The bilinear function :math:`\langle\cdot,\cdot\rangle` defined on :math:`L^2(X, \mu)` as :math:`\langle f, g\rangle = \int_X fg d\mu` is an inner product which turns :math:`L^2(X, \mu)` into a Hilbert space.

-Let us denote the family of all continuous real valued functions on a non-empty compact apace `X` by :math:`\textrm{C}(X)`.
+Let us denote the family of all continuous real valued functions on a non-empty compact space `X` by :math:`\textrm{C}(X)`.
 Suppose that among elements of :math:`\textrm{C}(X)`, a subfamily `A` of functions are of particular interest.
 Suppose that `A` is a subalgebra of :math:`\textrm{C}(X)` containing constants.
 We say that an element :math:`f\in\textrm{C}(X)` can be approximated by elements of `A`, if for every :math:`\epsilon>0`, there exists